|Date:||3 April 2012|

 But after an extensive search, I have found an earlier source — and I could not be any happier to discover that my inspiration is none other than Brian W. Kernighan!

 He published “UNIX for Beginners” [PDF] as Bell Labs Technical Memorandum 74-1273-18 on 29 October 1974.
 It describes a far more primitive version of the operating system than his more famous and more widely available “UNIX for Beginners — Second Edition” from 1978.
-After a long search I have found the lone copy linked above, hosted on an obscure Japanese web page about UNIX 6th Edition.
+After a long search I have found the lone copy linked above, hosted on an obscure Japanese web page about UNIX 6th Edition which has now disappeared but can still be viewed on the Internet Archive’s Wayback Machine (to which both of the links above point).
 In the section “Hints for Preparing Documents,” Kernighan shares this wisdom:

 Hints for Preparing Documents

 Most documents go through several versions (always more than you expected) before they are finally finished.
 Accordingly, you should do whatever possible to make the job of changing them easy.

 First, when you do the purely mechanical operations of typing, type so subsequent editing will be easy.
 Start each sentence on a new line.
 Make lines short, and break lines at natural places, such as after commas and semicolons, rather than randomly.
 Since most people change documents by rewriting phrases and adding, deleting and rearranging sentences, these precautions simplify any editing you have to do later.

 Note how Pythonic his advice sounds — he replaces the fiction of “write-once” documents with a realistic focus on making text that is easy to edit later!